Sankalp-Boolchandani/Learning-Django/readme.md

   - login: in built django function that logs in the user for a session, i.e. using this function helps save login details of a user for a specific time or till one logs out.
 Basically helps logging in.
   - related_name in models play an important role when using a foreign key. always give reasonable/appropriate names.
 Its like pointing to a specific table to get data of a from it referencing foreign key.
   - slug: used as a good coding practice. earlier on clicking update recipe I was passing recipe id in the url which is not correct and can lead to jeopardising project data.
+  - django signals: pre-create, post-create, pre-delete, post-delete.
+Used to perform a specific action on the new object creation or deletion.
+For example calling an external 3rd party API for the object on its creation.
+Has to be used with a decorater i.e @reciever(post_save, sender=Car).
+1st arg being signal and second being the Model referenced.

 # Migrations: